Nuts about You!An educational stage play for high schools

 He has written and performed for (among others):

 - The late Nelson Mandela, while he was still President of South Africa

-- The current President of Botswana, This Excellency Lieutenant General Ian Khama Seretse Khama.
+- The former President of Botswana, This Excellency Lieutenant General Ian Khama Seretse Khama.

 Aldo a runs community theatre initiatives, and constantly seeks to assist in the improvement people’s lives, wherever the opportunity presents.

 Educational Theatre was born out of the Issue Based Theatre movement, which resonated in the western world during the late 1960s.
 Feminism, Racism, Apartheid, Abortion, Gender Rights, Globalisation, Save The Whales, and Nuclear Power, were some of the many issues under the umbrella of Educational Theatre.

 The exponential eruption of the HIV Aids Pandemic in the early 1980’s, required an effective vehicle of communication that would reach not only far into the rural areas, but also to the illiterate.
 Speaking on sensitive the issues of Condoms, Masculinity, Tradition and Culture, and especially the suggestion of Behavioral Change required more than a glossy pamphlet.
 Forging meaningful content for educational theatre productions, delivery strategy and follow through techniques, required talented and dedicated people.

 It is interesting to note that South Africa led the way in this field, with South America coming a close second.

 Some Basic Elements of Educational Theatre: